sede-open/setup-applanga-cli/README.md

 To use github workflows on your repository you need to create a folder called `.github/workflows/` and place the workflow configuration .yml files in there.
 Additonally you also need a `.applanga.json` configuration file present in your repository.

-For a detailed example with setup instructions see the [applanga/github-workflow-example](https://github.com/applanga/github-workflow-example)
+For a detailed example with setup instructions see the [applanga/github-workflow-example](https://github.com/applanga/github-workflow-example) repository.